Michael Resler

 Michael Resler (born July 7, 1948) is a philologist, academic, and author, specializing in the late-12th- and early-13th-century German Arthurian romance.
-He is a professor of German Studies at Boston College.
+He is a research professor of German Studies at Boston College.

 Most known for his work on medieval Germanic philology, Resler has authored six books, including works on Daniel von dem Blühenden Tal by der Stricker and Hartmann von Aue's Erec.
 Additionally, he was awarded a National Endowment for the Humanities Fellowship for the academic year 1980–81.
-In 2014, he was honored with the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany), the highest award accorded to civilians by the German government, in recognition of his successful mentorship of (at the time) 100 Fulbright applicants to Germany and Austria; in the meantime the number of Fulbright scholars mentored by Resler has topped 150.
+In 2014, he was honored with the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany), the highest award accorded to civilians by the German government, in recognition of his successful mentorship of (at the time) 100 Fulbright applicants to Germany and Austria; in the meantime the number of Fulbright scholars successfully mentored by Resler has topped 150.

 Education

-Resler earned his A.B. degree in 1970 in German from the College of William & Mary, where he was elected to Phi Beta Kappa.
-Subsequently, he completed an A.M. at Harvard University in 1974, and a Ph.D. from Harvard in 1976.
+Resler earned his A.B. degree magna cum laude in 1970 in German from the College of William & Mary, where he was elected to Phi Beta Kappa.
+Subsequently, he completed an A.M. at Harvard University in 1974, and a PhD from Harvard in 1976.
 In addition, he has studied at the Universität Salzburg, Austria, and in Germany at the Ruhr-Universität Bochum and the Johannes-Gutenberg-Universität in Mainz.

 Career

-Resler began his academic career in 1972 as a teaching fellow in Germanic Languages and Literatures at Harvard University, where he served until 1976.
-After completing his doctorate at Harvard in 1976, he obtained a position in the German Studies Department at Boston College, where he has continued to teach, since 1991 at the rank of professor of German Studies.
+Resler began his academic career in 1972 as a teaching fellow in Germanic languages and Literatures at Harvard University, where he served until 1976.
+After completing his doctorate at Harvard in 1976, he obtained a position in the German Studies Department at Boston College, where he continued to teach, since 1991 at the rank of professor of German Studies, until his retirement in 2024.
+Resler chaired the Department of German Studies at Boston College for 27 years (1992–2020).
 Additionally, he held a position as a lecturer in German at Harvard University Extension from 1978 to 1994.